KenKundert/quantiphy/doc/user.rst

     N = 128             # Divide ratio
     Fout = 19.968 GHz   # Output Frequency

-In this case the output of the :meth:`quantiphy.Quantity.extract()` call is fed into globals().update() so as to add the quantities into the module namespace, making the quantities accessible as local variables.
+In this case the output of the :meth:`Quantity.extract()` call is fed into globals().update() so as to add the quantities into the module namespace, making the quantities accessible as local variables.
 This is an example of how simulation scripts could be written.
 The system and simulation parameters would be gathered together at the top into a multiline string, which would then be read and loaded into the local name space.
 It allows you to quickly give